openscope/openscope/documentation/airport-format.md

   ],
   "departures": {
     "airlines": [
-      ["three-letter ICAO airline code", 0], // the number is the weight; if the weight is ["BAW", 1], ["UAL", 0], "BAW" will always get chosen.
+      ["three-letter ICAO airline code/fleet", 0], // the number is the weight; if the weight is ["BAW", 1], ["UAL", 0], "BAW" will always get chosen.
       ...
     ],
     "frequency": [3, 4] // the frequency, in minutes, of a new departing aircraft.
 A random number is chosen between the two.